-I am a big fan of making decisions collaboratively, as it leverages the expertise of the stakeholders and dev teams; it creates a shared understanding; and it generates stronger buy-in.
-But deciding together can be challenging: The most senior stakeholder might try to dictate the decision, the group might shy away from difficult conversations, or people might get stuck in endless debates without knowing how and when a decision will be made.
+I am a big fan of involving the stakeholders and dev teams in important product decisions.
+But deciding together can be challenging: The most senior stakeholder might try to dictate the decision, the group might shy away from difficult conversations, or people might get stuck in endless debates.
 This article shares eight practical tips to help you avoid these pitfalls and harness the full power of collaborative decision-making.

 Be Clear on When to Involve the Stakeholders and Development Teams

 You can—and should—make many business-as-usual decisions on your own.
 Complex and high-impact decisions, however, are best made together with the stakeholders and development teams.
 There are two reasons for this: First, you usually require people’s expertise to help you tackle complex issues, for instance, to understand technical risks or the impact on the ability to market and sell the product.
 Second, you need strong support from the stakeholders and dev team members for high-impact decisions in order to ensure that they are effectively followed through.
 Involving the individuals in the decision-making process show them that you value their input, and it provides them with the opportunity to influence the decision.
 This, in turn, makes it more likely that they will support and implement the decision.

 In practical terms, involve stakeholders and dev teams in decisions that affect the product strategy and the product roadmap—be it that you create the plans or that you make bigger changes to them.
 Examples of the latter include deciding if you should pivot, address a new market or market segment, retire a product, and if you should replace the product goals or change the dates on a product roadmap.
 Additionally, include the development team members in product backlog decisions, and always choose sprint goals together.

 Bring the Right People Together